MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/tutorials-overview.md

 [Autodesk 3ds Max](3ds-max.md)

+> [!NOTE]
-Note: In addition to FBX, OBJ, and GLB, 3DS Max can import a multitude of file formats including several native CAD formats.
+> In addition to FBX, OBJ, and GLB, 3DS Max can import a multitude of file formats including several native CAD formats.

 ## More information